Fire. It is one of those topics that gets talked about a lot in the outdoor community, and it happens to be one of my favorite topics.

 Solid Fuel Stoves

 Solid fuel stoves can resemble natural fuel stoves but there is an important distinction.
 They are designed to burn premade fuel tablets.
-So, generally the stove itself is a bit smaller because the heart source is smaller.
+So, generally, the stove itself is a bit smaller because the heart source is smaller, which makes this option a highly portable stove.

 Best Survival Stove: My Top 4 Picks